Superseded - Quarantine for International Arrivals Direction (No. 3)

 in the event of an emergency situation; or

-must wear a surgical mask:
+must wear a protective mask:

 whenever directed to do so by an emergency officer (public health); and